zalando/postgres-operator/README.md

 Note: if you use multiple kubernetes clusters, you can switch to minikube with `kubectl config use-context minikube`

-### Deploying the operator

-You need to install the service account definition in your minikube cluster.
-You can run without it, but then you have to change the service account references in the postgres-operator manifest as well.

-    $ kubectl --context minikube create -f manifests/serviceaccount.yaml

-The fastest way to run your docker image locally is to reuse the docker from minikube.
-That way, there is no need to pull docker images from pierone or push them, as the image is essentially there once you build it.
-The following steps will get you the docker image built and deployed.

-    $ eval $(minikube docker-env)
-    $ export TAG=$(git describe --tags --always --dirty)
-    $ make docker
-    $ sed -e "s/\(image\:.*\:\).*$/\1$TAG/" manifests/postgres-operator.yaml|kubectl --context minikube create  -f -

-The last line changes the docker image tag in the manifest to the one the operator image has been built with and removes the serviceAccountName definition, as the ServiceAccount is not defined in minikube (neither it should, as one has admin permissions there).

 ### Deploy etcd

 Etcd is required to deploy the operator.